hemantshelar383-gif/GPS_GSM_Tracking_System/README.md

 Refer to the circuit diagram in the `/circuit diagrams` folder.

 ### 4. Configure the Code
-Open `Gps code.ino/sketch_jan01a/sketch_jan01a.ino` and update the mobile number:
+Open the `.ino` file and update the mobile number:
 ```cpp
 String mobileNumber = "+91XXXXXXXXXX"; // Replace with your number
 ```